 Michael previously served as the Managing Partner of the firm's Atlantic City office and is a member of the Executive Committee.
 He is a member of the Lawyers Advisory Committee for the Bankruptcy Courts in the District of New Jersey of which he sits on, and is the past chair of, the Chapter 11 subcommittee, and is also a court-approved Certified Bankruptcy Mediator.

 Before Fox Rothschild

 Michael worked in the Federal Office of the Comptroller of the Currency.
 In law school at the University of Richmond, he was a member of Phi Delta Phi and the Law Review.
-His undergraduate degree is from the University of Virginia.
+His undergraduate degree is in economics from the University of Virginia.